culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

     A key property of this core data is that it may be automatically updated if the reference gazeteer entry is updated; as such it is not available for editing in EMPlaces cataloguing workflows.

+    @@TODO: if data displayed as core requires intervention to construct, how will this be recoirded so that upodates to the reference gazetteer can be applied automatically.

 -   Orange indicates EMPlaces additional data about a place that (generally) if not provided by a conventional gazetteer.
 This data represents editorial contributions of EMPlaces to the information about a place.
 The intent is that EMPlaces additional data will be provided where available, and is not necessarily poresent for every Place instance.

     Some entities are shown with both yellow and orange colouring.
 This indicates that the same vocabulary terms may be used in the representation of both core and additional data about a place.

-    @@TODO: indicate a simple generic mechanism that reliably distinguishes core data instances from added data, so that thgey can be reliably superseded when gazetteer-provided informaton is refreshed.
+    @@TODO: indicate a simple generic mechanism that distinguishes core data instances from added data, so that they can be reliably superseded when gazetteer-provided informaton is refreshed.
 Possibilities ofr this include: flag associated with value; type associated with core value; subtypes for core values; separate properties for core values; subproperties for core values; etc.

 -   Green is used for spatial location information.